 Have you given a lot of thought to your high schooler's religious education curriculum?
-You should, since high school is your last real chance to instill a solid sense of faith and knowledge into your child before they head out into the "real" world - whether it be to the world of college or the work world.
+You should, since high school is your last real chance to instill a solid sense of faith and knowledge into your child before they head out into the "real" world - whether it be to the world of college or the working world.

 You want your child to have a solid faith foundation so that they can defend their faith and feel comfortable following their faith despite what the general population might be telling them or persuading them to do.

-If you aren't with a curriculum provider, who will already have a religious ed program for you to use, then you might be wondering which direction to go for the four years of high school.
+If you aren't with a curriculum provider who will already have a religious ed program for you to use, then you might be wondering which direction to go for the four years of high school.

 I found what I feel to be a very good, very rigorous study of our Catholic faith.